TheOnceAndFutureSmalltalker/lidar_video_fusion_ttc/README.md

 # Time to Collision Estimation Using Video and LiDAR

-Fusion of Video images and LiDar readings to determine the time to collision of a vehicle in front of our vehicle.
+Fusion of Video images and LiDAR readings to determine the time to collision of a vehicle in front of our vehicle.

 <p align="center">
 <img src="https://github.com/TheOnceAndFutureSmalltalker/lidar_video_fusion_ttc/blob/master/images/draggedimage-1.png"  /><br /><b>Detected Image Keypoints</b></p>